jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/06/2017-06-28-lest-i-become-dogmatic-on-using-tdd.md

 Very bad.
 TDD is supposed to be fun!

-Should we _force_ someone to pair program when he is not comfortable about doing it?
+Should we _force_ someone to pair program when he is not comfortable doing it?

 Of course not.